ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --image ibmcom/coligo-backend --cluster-local
    ```
    {:pre}
-   You'll notice that this command is very much like the previous command except of the additional `--cluster-local` flag.
-This will instruct Coligo to keep the endpoint for this new application private.
-Meaning, it will only be available from within the cluster.
-This is often used for security purposes.
+   The `--cluster-local` flag will instruct Coligo to keep the endpoint for this application private.
+Meaning, it will only be available from within the cluster often used for security purposes.
+   {:tip}

 2. Copy the private endpoint (URL) from the output above.
 3. The frontend application uses an environment variable to know where the backend application is hosted.
 You now need to modify the frontend application to set this value to point to the backend application's endpoint - make sure to use the value from the previous command
    ```sh